What is a DDPO?

 What does DDPO stand for?

-• At least 75% of the board are disabled people
+- At least 75% of the board or governing body are Deaf or disabled people

-• Work is based on lived experience and the Social Model of Disability
+- Work is grounded in the Social Model of Disability and lived experience

 Why are DDPOs important?